RegovNetlify/kib-article-admin-dashboard/src/pages/2021-11-29-holding-power-is-key-to-prevailing-in-volatile-times.md

 tags:
   - Focus Malaysia
 ---
-* Don’t be unduly worried over the pessimistic outlook as they are probably priced in already
+* **Don’t** be unduly worried over the pessimistic outlook as they are probably priced in already
-* Embark on a defensive strategy, right stock pick and portfolio diversification to stay resilient
+* **Embar**k on a defensive strategy, right stock pick and portfolio diversification to stay resilient

 ![](/img/2019-01-14-focus-malaysia-deceptive-trade-conflict-truce.png)